Click each question below for the answer. Don't see your question here? Ask us through our Contact page.

 All ingredients that can be certified Fair Trade, are.
 There is currently no international fair trade standard regarding milk, sea salt and a few other ingredients that we source.
 In this case, we work closely with our chocolatiers to ensure these ingredients are sourced from sustainable suppliers.

 Yes!
-Our truffle wrappers and quinoa pouches are commercially compostable!
+Our truffle wrappers are commercially compostable!
 They are mostly derived from eucalyptus and birch.
 To find an appropriate facility in your area, go to FindAComposter.com.
 Our packaging is not suitable for backyard composting at this time.

 Plastic waste is an issue that touches us all, and something we are ALL responsible for.
 Alter Eco remains committed to sustainability in every aspect of our production and is working hard to develop sustainable packaging alternatives to protect our planet.
 Learn more about our packaging journey here.